-- Québec's Charter of the French Language sets out detailed rules that regulate (among other things) the language of: - computer software, including game software and operating systems, whether installed or being offered for sale - · toys and games - product packaging - contracts - · public signs, posters and commercial advertising - websites - · catalogues, brochures and similar documents - · customer service - All businesses that do business in Québec, namely by selling products or services to clients located in Québec, are subject to the statute's requirements in respect of these sales, irrespective of whether or not one has a physical place of business in Québec. - Significant changes to the Charter were adopted in May 2022, many of which are now in force.
-Our resource page on these proposed changes summarizes them in greater detail. - On January 10, 2024, the Government of Québec published the draft Regulation respecting the language of commerce and business.
-Our Update provides further analysis of these proposed changes.
-While these changes are not yet final, and there is no specific timeline for when they will be finalized and come into effect, the following guide outlines the requirements for compliance assuming those changes are adopted as proposed. - · Federal laws impose limited bilingual packaging and labelling requirements.
+- Québec's Charter of the French Language sets out detailed rules that regulate (among other things) the language of: - computer software, including game software and operating systems, whether installed or being offered for sale. - 。 toys and games. - 。 product packaging. - ${\circ}~$ contracts. - public signs, posters and commercial advertising. - websites. - 。 catalogues, brochures and similar documents. - 。 customer service. - All businesses that do business in Québec, namely by selling products or services to clients located in Québec, are subject to the statute's requirements in respect of these sales, irrespective of whether or not one has a physical place of business in Québec. - Significant changes to the Charter were adopted in May 2022, many of which are now in force.
+Our resource page on these proposed changes summarizes them in greater detail. - · Federal laws impose limited bilingual packaging and labelling requirements.